-In the past 15 months, the Florida Supreme Court has issued two administrative orders (AOSC 14-19, AOSC 15-18 and AOSC 16-14) intended to permit the public to view non-confidential court records via the internet while simultaneously protecting confidential and sensitive information.
+Beginning in 2014, the Florida Supreme Court issued several administrative orders (AOSC 14-19, AOSC 15-18, AOSC 16-14 and AOSC 16-107) intended to permit the public to view non-confidential court records via the internet, while simultaneously protecting confidential and sensitive information.

-On Wednesday July 29, 2015, Clerk Fussell and Chief Judge Mahon, along with the Jacksonville Bar Association and the Bedell Firm, hosted an informational session for all Jacksonville lawyers, paralegals, office administrators and other members of the legal community to discuss the changes to CORE as a result of Supreme Court order AOSC15-18, later revised in AOSC 16-14.
-Special thanks to the Honorable Lisa Munyon, Chair of the FCTC and the Honorable Robert Roundtree, Chief Judge of the 8th Judicial Circuit for attending to share their tremendous knowledge of the history of AOSC 15-18, and the intentions of the Supreme Court of Florida as it pertains to electronic access to public records.
+On Wednesday July 29, 2015, Clerk Fussell and Chief Judge Mahon, along with the Jacksonville Bar Association and the Bedell Firm, hosted an informational session for all Jacksonville lawyers, paralegals, office administrators, and other members of the legal community to discuss the changes to CORE as a result of Supreme Court order AOSC 15-18, later revised in AOSC 16-14.
+Special thanks to the Honorable Lisa Munyon, Chair of the FCTC and the Honorable Robert Roundtree, Chief Judge of the 8th Judicial Circuit for attending to share their tremendous knowledge of the history of AOSC 15-18, and the intentions of the Supreme Court as pertains to electronic access to public records.

-Under the state parameters, those who register with the Clerk's Office will have the enhanced capability of viewing non-confidential records in cases governed by the Florida Rules of Family Law or the Florida Probate Rules.
+Those who register and create a CORE account with the Clerk's Office will have the enhanced capability to request that new documents be reviewed and published to CORE.
+They are also able to view non-confidential records in cases governed by the Florida Rules of Family Law and the Florida Probate Rules.

-For comprehensive information of viewing capabilities, please see the Security Matrix.
+For comprehensive information regarding viewing capabilities, please see the Security Matrix.

-Anyone desiring the enhanced viewing capabilities provided to registered users will need to complete and sign the Registration Agreement to View Records Online and return it to the Clerk's office via email at firstname.lastname@example.org.
+Anyone desiring the enhanced viewing capabilities provided to registered users will need to complete and sign the Registration Agreement to View Records Online and return it to the Clerk's Office following the instructions on the form.

-Attorneys who are already registered with the Clerk's office will need to complete, sign and return the Registration Agreement to View Records Online within 30 days to help ensure no disruption in service.
+Attorneys who are already registered with the Clerk's Office will need to complete, sign and return the Registration Agreement to View Records Online to ensure no disruption in service.